 When is the grant cycle?

-The grant cycle for 2019 begins Tuesday, May 28, 2019 and ends Thursday, August 29, 2019 at noon (12pm) CST.
-The Advisory Directors will make all final decisions by September 20, 2019.
-The grants awarded for the year will be posted by September 26th, in honor of Alice Kleberg Reynolds Meyer.
+The grant cycle for 2020 begins Wednesday, May 20, 2020 and ends Thursday, August 27, 2020 at noon (12pm) CST.
+The Advisory Directors will make all final decisions by September 18, 2020.
+The grants awarded for the year will be posted by September 26th, in honor of the birthday of Alice Kleberg Reynolds Meyer.

 May we meet with the Trustee and/or Advisory Directors to discuss our grant request?